Right Mindfulness

 The term “mindfulness” on its own is something neutral.
 It can be put to good uses or bad—because it simply means keeping something in mind.
 You can keep in mind the fact that you want to put an end to suffering, or you can keep in mind a decision to rob a bank.
 In either case, it’s mindfulness.
 Mindfulness becomes right or wrong depending on the task to which you put it—whether, from the point of view of putting an end to suffering, you’re keeping the right or the wrong things in mind.

 So as we’re practicing, we want to make sure our mindfulness is right mindfulness.
 There are two spots in the Canon where the Buddha defines right mindfulness.
 The best-known definition is in terms of the four satipatthanas: the four establishings of mindfulness.
-In fact there are two huge discourses on the topic.
+In fact, there are two huge discourses on the topic.
 But it’s also good to keep in mind that there’s another definition of right mindfulness that’s a lot simpler.
 It’s simply keeping in mind the fact that you want to develop the skillful qualities of the path and to abandon their antitheses.
 In other words, you keep in mind the fact that you want to develop right view and abandon wrong view, to develop right resolve and abandon wrong resolve, and so on down the line.
 What this means is that you’re not just observing without preference whatever comes up.
-You’re keeping in mind the fact that there are skillful qualities you want to develop and unskillful ones that you want to abandon.
+You’re keeping in mind the fact that there are skillful qualities you want to develop and unskillful ones you want to abandon.

 When you keep that fact in mind and then apply it to what you’re doing, that’s right mindfulness combined with right effort.
 And it’s important to keep this context in mind.
 Sometimes people interpret the teachings on the establishings of mindfulness out of context, saying that right effort and right concentration are one sort of practice, whereas right mindfulness is something else entirely.
 But right mindfulness actually leads to right concentration, and it builds on right effort: the desire and effort to develop skillful qualities of the mind and to abandon unskillful ones.
 You have to keep that in mind.
 To keep that in mind effectively, you’ve got to establish mindfulness to give yourself a framework that will lead to right concentration.

 So as we’re practicing mindfulness, remember the context.
 We try to develop a skillful understanding of what’s skillful in the mind and what’s not, along with the desire to develop what’s skillful, to abandon what’s not.
 And now we’re going to keep that in mind.
-The best way to remember something is to have a good solid framework or foundation, a good frame of reference, which is where the establishings of mindfulness come in.

 Sometimes you see these establishings listed simply as body, feelings, mind, and mental qualities.
 Those—when taken in and of themselves—are the frames of reference you use when establishing mindfulness, but the actual establishing of mindfulness is much more.
 It’s a complex process.
 To begin with, with the first frame of reference, you try to remain focused on the body in and of itself, ardent, alert, and mindful, putting aside greed and distress with reference to the world: That whole process is the first establishing of mindfulness, and it’s the process we’re working on here as we focus on the breath.
 It’s a process centered on the body, and it’s good to understand each aspect of the process.